tmrts/boilr/README.md

 Download install script and run it to install `tmplt`.
 The `tmplt` binary will be installed to `~/bin/tmplt`.

+# Template Catalog
+Take a look at [[list of templates|List-of-Templates]] page for example templates in the wild.

 # Usage
 Use `tmplt help` to get the list of available commands.